Jump to the content of the page

 The tests carried out on textile fabrics are just as varied as the uses found for their finished products.
 Depending on test requirements, specimens are tested in a wet or dry state, having been removed parallel to the warp and weft directions of the fabric.

-ZwickRoell offers ideal solutions for these types of tests: wide ranging design testing machines, well-suited specimen grips, and corresponding grip inserts, as well as testXpert software proven for every application.
+ZwickRoell offers ideal solutions for these types of tests: testing machines of various designs, suitable specimen grips and corresponding jaw inserts as well as the proven testXpert testing software for every application.

 Name Type Size Download